jhakulin/realtime-ai/README.md

 4. **AudioStreamManager**
    - **Purpose**: Streams real-time audio data to the OpenAI Realtime service via RealtimeServiceManager (which sends the data to websocket)
    - **Main Features**:
-     - Uses asynchronous queues to manage audio data buffering.
+     - Uses queues to manage audio data buffering.
      - Encodes audio into an acceptable format and sends it to the API.
      - Offers controls to start and stop audio streaming.

 5. **WebSocketManager**
    - **Purpose**: Manages WebSocket connections, providing stability through reconnection strategies.
    - **Main Features**:
-     - Establishes and maintains WebSocket connections using `asyncio`.
+     - Establishes and maintains WebSocket connections.
-     - Implements exponential backoff for reconnection attempts.
-     - Both sends and receives data asynchronously from the OpenAI API.
+     - Both sends and receives data from the OpenAI API.

 6. **Sample Script (`main.py`)**
-   - **Purpose**: Demonstrates capturing live audio from a microphone, sending it to the OpenAI API using the selected model.
+   - **Purpose**: Demonstrates capturing live audio from a microphone and playback to speaker using OpenAI's realtime API.
    - **Key Activities**:
-     - Utilizes `pyaudio` to capture real-time audio input.
+     - Utilizes `pyaudio` to capture real-time audio input and playback audio output.
      - Sends captured audio to `RealtimeAIClient` for processing.
-     - Manages the audio stream and executes control functions, cleanly ending operations on user command.
+     - Manages the events received from the RealtimeAIClient for further processing.

 ---